Revnoplex/vidtty/vidtxt.md

 conversion process for this program has been improved drastically since the file format was created.

 ## File Structure
-The file is separated into 3 different parts
+The file is separated into 3 different parts:

 Note: refer to the file header information table for more info on `audio_size`